-When it comes to staging your home for sale - which basically means ensuring everything is declutter, cleaned, and all personal photographs are removed - you probably already know the basics; declutter each room, de-personalize by packing away things like family photos and kids art, and do a deep clean.
+When it comes to staging your home for sale, you probably already know the basics; declutter each room, de-personalize by packing away things like family photos and kids art, and do a deep clean.
 But, there are also some less obvious home staging tips that can help to sell your property faster and for a higher price.
 Here are a few examples to help you elevate your home’s appearance even further with staging.

-NOT-SO-OBVIOUS: The contents of your cupboards, drawers, and refrigerator should be wiped down and facing forwards.
+The contents of your cupboards, drawers, and refrigerator should be wiped down and facing forwards.
 Staging these areas like a magazine layout will only further impress potential home buyers.
 Make sure to clean out each drawer and shelf and wipe down to remove excess debris or spilt products.

-OBVIOUS: Bathrooms should be deep cleaned and decluttered.
+Bathrooms should be deep cleaned and decluttered.
 Leave only a few items like a hand soap or towel on the counter and hang fresh matching towels neatly on the rack.
 Basically, create the "hotel bathroom" look.

-NOT-SO-OBVIOUS: All of your towels should match and be stain-free.
+All of your towels should match and be stain-free.
 Close the toilet lid and shower curtain.
-Clean out, wipe down, and organize your bathroom clutter in to drawers or cupboards.
-Make sure not to store extra items in the bathtub or shower behind the door or curtain as prospective Buyers will most likely look in there.
+Clean out, wipe down, and organize your bathroom clutter into drawers or cupboards.
+Make sure not to store extra items in the bathtub or shower, behind the door, or curtain as prospective buyers will most likely look there.

-OBVIOUS: Fully clean, vaccuum, and dust.
-Remove extra clutter and personal photographs.
+Fully clean, vacuum, and dust.
+Remove extra clutter and personal items like photographs.

-NOT-SO-OBVIOUS: Declutter any collections of books, magazines, DVDs, games, craft supplies, and display some as you would in a magazine spread.
+Declutter any collections of books, magazines, DVDs, games, craft supplies, and display some of them as you would in a magazine spread.
 Wash your throw pillows and throws and make sure they are free of stains and holes.
-Plump up your couch cushions, stack a few generic coffee table books, set out some candles, and stage like a set.
+Plump up your couch cushions, stack a few generic coffee table books, set out some candles, and stage the area like a set.
 Pack away everything else.

-OBVIOUS: Make the bed neatly.
-Check that the closet is organized and ucluttered.
-(If your closet is bulging with clothing and accessories, consider putting some in storage for the time being).
-Ensure that all table tops and dressers are free of clutter and cleanly staged.
+Make the bed neatly.
+Check that the closet is organized and uncluttered.
+If your closet is bulging with clothing and accessories, consider putting some in storage for the time being.
+Ensure that all table tops and dressers are free of clutter and personal items and cleanly staged.

-NOT-SO-OBVIOUS: Do not leave any clothes out.
-Even clean clothes folded neatly in a hamper can seem untidy.
-When making your bed, make sure that your bedding is clean, stain and hole free, and plup up pillow to make your bedroom as appealing and comfortable as possible.
+Do not leave any clothes out.
+Even clean clothes folded neatly in a hamper will make your bedroom untidy.
+When making your bed, make sure that your bedding is clean, stain and hole free, and plump up the pillows to make your bedroom as appealing and comfortable as possible.
 Think about what a hotel room looks like when you first check in or a bedroom magazine spread.

-NOT-SO-OBVIOUS: Arrange stuffed animals, games, books, and other toys like an attractive display in a toy store.
-It's okay to have atoy, like a racetruck, out of the box.
-Just make sure it's completely put together.
-A great mental image to keep in mind while cleaning kids rooms is to mimic a display you would see in IKEA.
+Arrange stuffed animals, games, books, and other toys like an attractive display in a toy store.
+A great mental image to keep in mind while staging kids rooms is to mimic a display you would see in IKEA.

-The key to staging your home by yourself is to put yourself in to a potential Buyer's shoes.
-What would you want to see if you were walking in to a home with the intention of purchasing it?
+The key to staging your home by yourself is to put yourself into a potential buyer's shoes.
+What would you want to see if you were walking into your home with the intention of purchasing it?
 Create a visual display of what their ideal life would look like living in your home by staging it to look as appealing, clean, tidy, bright, and welcoming as possible.
 If you need some inspiration, check out the online portfolio for local staging company Room Remedy, complete with before and after pictures!